daipozhi/Purpose-Player-2/README.md

     ./configure
     make -j

-copy ffplay(.exe) to app directory(ffplay.exe in directory "ffmpeg-5.1.2")
+copy ffplay(.exe) to app directory ,ffplay(.exe) in directory "ffmpeg-5.1.2"

 On windows or Ubuntu 14.04/16.04(32bit)/22.04,you can double click "ffplay(.exe)" icon to run it ,if you are on